Claiming His Christmas Wife

 Travis heard her breath catch and watched her eyes widen in surprise at how ruthlessly he’d thrown that direct hit.

 “Be happy I had you transferred.
-Do you know where they took you, when they scraped you off the sidewalk?
+Do you know where they took you, when they scraped your frozen body off the sidewalk?
 What were you doing in that part of the city anyway?”

 “If I told you, you wouldn’t believe me.”
 Her green eyes met his briefly, glimmering with indecision as she wavered toward telling him something, then decided against it.
 The light in her gaze dimmed and she looked away.

-Drugs, he’d thought when he heard where she’d been picked up and seen how gaunt she was.
+Drugs, he had surmised darkly when he’d heard where she’d been picked up and seen how gaunt she was.
 It seemed the only explanation.
 Blood tests hadn’t found anything, however.
 No track marks or withdrawal symptoms, either.

 She’d been raging with fever, though.
 Had a terrible ear infection that had thankfully responded to the intravenous antibiotics.
 It was something that should have been dealt with sooner, the doctor had said.
 She could have lost her hearing or wound up with meningitis.
 He’d looked at Travis as though it was his fault she was so ill.

-That had been when she’d been transferred here to this enormously better equipped, private hospital.
-He’d been trying to remember her birthday and searching for her details online only to discover she didn’t seem to exist anywhere but in the flesh.
-He’d found a handful of very old posts, selfies with society wenches at whichever clubs had been the ‘it’ spot around the time they’d married, but aside from her father’s obituary, which was short and stated no service would be held, there was nothing recent about her online.
+That had been when she’d been transferred here to this enormously better-equipped private hospital.
+Travis had been trying to remember her birthday and searching for her details online only to discover she didn’t seem to exist anywhere but in the flesh.
+He’d found a handful of very old posts, selfies with other socialites at whichever clubs had been the it spot around the time they’d married, but aside from her father’s obituary, which was short and stated no service would be held, there was nothing recent about her online.

 Her father’s house had been sold, he quickly discovered, and Travis hadn’t been able to find her current address.
 He’d had to write down his own.
 He had acted like her husband and approved her treatment, underwriting the cost.
 What else was he supposed to do?

 Whatever they’d given her for the pain had knocked her out for almost twenty-four hours.
-Given how bedraggled she looked, he had deduced she needed the sleep.
+Given how bedraggled she’d looked, he’d deduced she needed the sleep.

 She still had dark circles around her eyes and an olive tinge in her normally ivory face.
-The hollows in her cheeks he put down to every woman’s desire for a skeletal frame in the name of fashion, but she was overdue for a manicure and her hair was limp and dull.
+The hollows in her cheeks he put down to some women’s desire for a skeletal frame in the name of fashion, but she was overdue for a manicure and her hair was limp and dull.